peter88213/novelyst_themes/docs/template/index.md

 Actually, the plugin is more intended for Linux, where the default theme looks pretty stale, and there are plenty of desktops, each with a different look.

 On Windows, *noveltree* uses a lot of native widgets by default, you can hardly do better with custom themes.
-However, if you want a dark theme, another plugin is good for that, which I included with the noveltree add-ons (*noveltree_awdark.py*).
-That also changes the colors of the tree entries.
-However, it must not be installed at the same time as this *nv_themes* plugin.

 ## Requirements